zhangqianhui/GazeAnimationV2/README.md

-# GazeCorrection: Self-Guided Eye Manipulation in the wild using Generative Adversarial Networks
+# GazeCorrection:Self-Guided Eye Manipulation in the wild using Self-Supervised Generative Adversarial Networks
-The code of paper "GazeCorrection: Self-Guided Eye Manipulation in the wild using Generative Adversarial Networks".
-Paper will published coming soon.
+The code of paper "GazeCorrection:Self-Guided Eye Manipulation in the wild using Self-Supervised Generative Adversarial Networks".

 --------------------------------------------